 Accommodations

-Hotel (3 nights),Camping with basic facilities (6 nights),Permanent tents with facilities (2 nights)
+Hotel (1 night),Camping with basic facilities (6 nights),Chalet Lodge (4 nights)

 Guides